jilliankim/p1_navigation/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

+### Getting Started

+The ipython notebook Navigation.ipynb is the only file required to run this project.
+The cells must be run in order.

+### Requirements

+Python 3.6 must be installed.